 Cryptocurrency, a type of digital currency, is rising in popularity and becoming more mainstream.
 By 2024, Gartner predicts that 20 percent of large enterprises will use digital currencies for payments, stored value, or collateral.
-For business owners and individuals alike, it is important to understand what it is, how it works, and how it compares to the more traditional currency of fiat.
+For business owners and individuals alike, it is important to understand what cryptocurrency is, how it works, and how it compares to the more traditional currency of fiat.

-What is Fiat?
+What Is Fiat?

 Fiat money is a form of currency issued by a government.
 Fiat is not backed by a physical commodity like gold, but instead is backed by the issuing government.
 The value of fiat currencies like the US Dollar, Yen, or Euro are based on supply and demand in the market.
 Most contemporary global paper currencies are fiat.

 Unlike commodity-based currency or cryptocurrency, fiat is largely stable and controlled.
 Such stability allows regulating bodies and governments to navigate against recession and inflation.
 Central banks having control over fiat supports a stable economy by allowing banks to better manage economic variables such as interest rates and credit supply.

 Though fiat is generally stable, that is not always the case.
 Despite fiat’s regulation, inflation and recession can still occur.
 An additional concern is that governments can create hyperinflation by over-printing fiat currency.

 What Is Cryptocurrency?

 Rather than being physical money, cryptocurrency exists in public, online databases that record specific transactions.
 Cryptocurrency is a type of digital currency or an asset that acts as a medium of exchange and is secured by cryptography.
 It originated as a peer-to-peer electronic cash system.
 Unlike a bank in the case of a fiat transaction, cryptocurrency does not need an intermediary to validate a transaction.